The Expanse showrunner says door is open for more after season 6

 Fans of The Expanse were on the receiving end of both good and bad news in November when it was announced that the science fiction drama series (which is currently in the midst of streaming season 5) had been renewed for a sixth season on Amazon Prime Video.
 That was the good news.
 The bad news was the fact that season 6 was going to be the show's last.
 Vernon Sanders, co-head of television at Amazon Studios, said that season 6 would offer fans "the satisfying conclusion to the series that they deserve."
 Ah, but is it really the end?

-Cast member Dominique Tipper, who plays Belter Naomi Nagata on the show slyly hinted at the possibility of a longer show life on another outlet when she joined castmates Steven Strait and Wes Chatham on EW Live (SiriusXM, channel 109).
-“Look, this is the end of the TV show on Amazon,” said Tipper.
-“So, we'll just have to see what happens.”
+Cast member Dominique Tipper, who plays Belter Naomi Nagata on the show slyly hinted at the possibility of a longer show life on another outlet when she joined castmates Steven Strait and Wes Chatham on EW Live.
+"Look, this is the end of the TV show on Amazon," said Tipper.
+"So, we'll just have to see what happens."

 The only question that remains is whether that ending will be to the season, or to the series as a whole.